kitzj/otl-metromerger/README.md

 # otl-metromerger
-Metropolitan merger simulation with Leaflet choropleth map framework for On The Line project (http://OnTheLine.trincoll.edu)
+Metropolitan merger simulation with Leaflet choropleth map framework for On The Line book (http://OnTheLine.trincoll.edu)

 ## Demo
 http://jackdougherty.github.io/otl-metromerger

 ## To Do
-- adapt Natasha's code to toggle selected polygons and calculations
-- reset button to clear selected polygons (remove and readd geoJson layer? or just refresh browser?)
-- find way to present infowindow data as a table or grid
-- add link to data source
+- insert data source year, and link to view data
 - start a second version: a School District merger tool, possibly with CT only data layer, or EdBuild national data layer?
+- redesign to display both indiv and merged data inside info window, perhaps in 2-row table with headings

 ## Steps to construct this